 Final Thoughts

-Metal chimney flues need to be inspected and cleaned at least yearly by a certified chimney sweep.
+So, do metal chimney flues need cleaning regularly?
+The answer is a definitive yes.
+Metal chimney flues must be inspected and cleaned at least once a year by a certified chimney sweep.

-Failing to do so can lead to serious problems, such as chimney fires, carbon monoxide poisoning, and damage to the chimney itself.
+Failing to clean your chimney can lead to serious problems, such as chimney fires, carbon monoxide poisoning, and damage to the chimney itself.

-It’s also vital to know chimney flue cleaning is not a light task and should only be attempted by experienced people.
+It’s also vital to know chimney flue cleaning is not a light task and should only be attempted by experienced chimney sweepers.
 If you’re not comfortable doing it yourself, hire a professional.

 Certified chimney sweeps will have the knowledge and experience to clean your chimney safely and effectively.
 They will also be able to spot any potential problems with your chimney and make repairs as needed.